smartstream-tv/pulumi-aws-toolbox/README.md

 #### Static website
 The [StaticWebsite](src/website/StaticWebsite.ts) component creates a CloudFront distribution and a number of supporting resources to create a mostly static website.
 It's an opinionated component that tries to solve the common cases of website hosting - but it may not be suitable for all cases.

-Resources can be integrated from these source (see "routes" argument) e.g.
+Resources can be integrated from these sources (see "routes" argument):
  - S3: for static assets
  - Lambda: to integrate dynamic content using a Lambda function
- - SingleAsset: a useful utility to define a static environment specific configuration file e.g. at /config.json
+ - SingleAsset: a useful utility to serve a single static file e.g. a environment specific config at /config.json

 Moreover, the following things happen under the hood:
 - Automatically handles URL rewrites, so that when the user loads example.com/product, it will internally load product/index.html from S3.